UCIDataScienceInitiative/IntroToJulia/Markdown/Index.md

 ### Packages to Explore

+This section introduces you to a wide variety of packages for data science and scientific computing in Julia.
+Many of these pages have example problems for you to have a guided tour through the package basics.

 - [Overview of the Package Ecosystem](http://ucidatascienceinitiative.github.io/IntroToJulia/Html/PackageEcosystem)
 - [Data Visualization: Plots.jl](http://ucidatascienceinitiative.github.io/IntroToJulia/Html/PlotsJL)
 - [Juno, the Julia IDE (Debugging, Progress Bars, etc.): JunoLab](https://chrisrackauckas.github.io/JunoDocs.jl/latest/)